sdkcarlos/artyom.js/README.md

 # About Artyom

-Artyom.js is a robust and useful wrapper of the webkitSpeechRecognition and speechSynthesis APIs written in plain ol' Vanilla Javascript.
+Artyom.js is a robust and useful wrapper of the webkitSpeechRecognition and speechSynthesis APIs.
 Besides, artyom allows you to add dynamic commands to your web app (website).

 Artyom is constantly updated with new gadgets and awesome features, star and watch this repository to be aware of artyom updates.